kaviyabakiyavel/Healthcare_bot/README.md

 ./setup_project.sh

-After running, you’ll see your src/, research/, and all files created in your current folder. 🎉
+After running, you’ll see your src/, research/, and all files created in your current folder.

+Open your terminal (Anaconda Prompt on Windows, or normal terminal if Conda is installed).

+Run:

+conda create -n medibot python=3.10 -y

+Activate the environment:

+conda activate medibot

+Now install your requirements (once you have them in requirements.txt):

+pip install -r requirements.txt